 That’s 10 - 100 times more clicks, likes, shares, etc. per post.
 It’s a great place for building your employer brand, especially with the future in mind, as 55 percent of its users are under 29.

-Step 2: Get the goods.
-Take real photos and video of your product and employees, and give people an idea for what it’s really like at your company.
+Take real photos and video of your product and employees, and give people an idea of what it’s really like at your company.
 The hard work, the play, and everything in between.

-Step 3: As you did with Twitter in tip 2, create hashtags specific to your company culture and use existing ones to help people discover your account.
+As you did with Twitter in the second tip, create hashtags specific to your company culture and use existing ones to help people discover your account.
 Check out the image from Zappos’ Instagram account below for an example of company culture related hashtags, existing hashtags, and a great image related to the company’s culture.

 You can use Facebook’s own, built-in insight tools to learn what content is getting traction on your Facebook page.

-If you created a Facebook page just for employer branding (tip 6), this will give you data specific to people interested in employment, rather than your company’s general followers.
+If you created a Facebook page just for employer branding this will give you data specific to people interested in employment, rather than your company’s general followers.

 Hootsuite’s CEO Ryan Holmes says it can dramatically cut the time and costs of social recruitment, and also believes it plays a part in his company’s amazing employee retention rate - they have just 2 percent turnover.